 Frames that suit your face and your lenses

-A new pair of glasses can give you a whole new look.
+A new pair of glasses or prescription safety glasses can give you a whole new look.
 You can find an interesting shape that is perfect for your face, in your favorite color.
 You can get a pair of prescription sunglasses to match.
 In fact, glasses are an ideal fashion accessory, in that they highlight the best parts of you without being obtrusive.

 However, remember to consult your optometrist about which frames you can and cannot choose.
 If you have a particularly strong prescription, you will have thicker lenses.
 This is especially true if you do not opt for the slimmer but more expensive lenses.

 Not every frame will hold thicker lenses, so get an idea of what’s possible before choosing.